Illinois expands reproductive health care funding for providers, clinics - NewsBreak

 Governor picks criminal justice instructor to serve on ISU’s governing board

-NORMAL (Heart of Illinois ABC) - Gov. JB Pritzker on Monday announced he’s naming an Illinois State University graduate to fill one of the vacant positions on the school’s governing board.
+NORMAL (25 News Now) - Gov. JB Pritzker on Monday announced he’s naming an Illinois State University graduate to fill one of the vacant positions on the school’s governing board.
 The Illinois Senate has yet to confirm Anthony Byrd’s appointment to ISU’s Board of Trustees.
+Byrd...

 45th St. Jude Telethon raises more than $10 million